-Tahirah, MPH is a Senior Manager of Community Development at Health Union.
+Tahirah is an Associate Director of Community Development at Health Union.
 Tahirah holds a Bachelor of Science degree in public health and a Master of Public Health degree (Biostatistics and Epidemiology) from Temple University.
-Her professional background has been focused on improving reproductive health outcomes in adolescents/young adults via community outreach, short-term counseling, empowerment/advocacy, and program implementation.
+Her professional background has been focused on improving reproductive health outcomes in adolescents/young adults through community outreach, short-term counseling, empowerment/advocacy, and program implementation.
 She is excited at the prospect of creating flourishing online spaces that intentionally provide support and information.

 Samantha Costa is Associate Director of Community Development at Health Union, where she combines her passion with experience to connect with others and make a difference.
 Prior to receiving her bachelor’s degree in journalism, Sam worked as a pharmacy technician for nearly a decade.
 She spent several years as a health-focused journalist, writing for both trade and consumer news.
 She also has first-hand experience as a caregiver and advocate for lung cancer.
 Sam most recently developed patient content for a large health system in Philadelphia.

 Kelly is a Senior Cross-Community Moderator for Health Union, as well as a Registered Dietitian Nutritionist and Certified Nutrition Support Clinician with 12 years of experience in both clinical and outpatient settings.
 While working as part of the clinical nutrition team she has gained extensive knowledge and experience in many aspects of Medical Nutrition Therapy including Diabetes, Kidney Disease, COPD, Heart Disease, Crohn’s Disease, Cancer and Critical Care/Nutrition Support.
 Kelly makes time to enjoy anything that allows her to be creative, including photography, sewing and cooking up healthy meals with her husband and their three young sons, which she writes about on her personal food blog.